Menu

 The ACID (Accelerator Design and Integrated Detectors) section

 At the Helmholtz Institute Mainz, the ACID (Accelerator Design and Integrated Detectors) section is working on such innovative accelerator technologies.
 In close cooperation with other sections of the HIM, the ACID section devises concepts that will enable significantly better and more precise experiments.
 The focus is on two projects: One team is developing a novel superconducting accelerator that will enable superheavy chemical elements to be produced much more effectively than before.
-Another group is working on an expansion stage of the future FAIR accelerator HESR in Darmstadt.
-Its aim is to ensure that the new facility will one day generate significantly more particle collisions—and thus allow more measurement data to be recorded.
+The second half of the section is working on very high-power electron beams which are superimposed with high energy ions in storage rings, in particular at FAIR.
+Such a scheme, called electron cooling, increases the productivity of experiments at the ion rings considerably.
+These developments have recently created a surprising spin-off, using high power electron beams for an innovative form of radiation therapy.

 In order to produce superheavy chemical elements, accelerators fire medium-heavy ions of calcium, titanium or chromium onto a target.
-On impact, some of the accelerated ions can fuse with atomic nuclei of the target into extremely heavy elements, which can then be analyzed with special detectors.
+On impact, some of the accelerated ions can fuse with atomic nuclei of the target into “superheavy” elements.
 So far, the accelerators of GSI Helmholtzzentrum für Schwerionenforschung in Darmstadt provide pulsed beams, i.e. the facilities fire series of bursts.
-The ACID section is working on a new accelerator technology that provides a continuous, i.e. uninterrupted ion beam.
+The ACID section is working on new accelerator technology that provides a continuous, i.e. uninterrupted ion beam.
 This should make the future production of superheavy elements much more efficient than before.

 One difficulty in producing superheavy elements in the laboratory is that the reactions between the fast ions and the atomic nuclei of the target happen only very rarely.
 To nevertheless achieve a measurable yield, the physicists must accelerate as many ions as possible and deliver them to the target with the necessary reaction condition.
 With the accelerator technology used so far, the ions are bundled into short pulses.
 This has a disadvantage for the target material, as the pulses put a heavy load on it in a short time, in extreme cases even threatening to destroy it.